-Communication & Information

-New (and existing) members often ask how they are kept up to date on rides, events and other club business

-In addition to the notice boards, or asking any club/committee member, we have the following official channels for information

-Website - www.newforesthog.co.uk

-New Forest Chapter #9081 - Facebook page

-New Forest HOG CAMP - New Forest Chapter members facebook page, please click on the facebook link on the MemberMojo home page.
-Or ask a member to invite you

-During the riding season, newsletters are sent every other Wednesday around 5.00pm.
-During the winter months, just one newsletter per month will be sent.
+Fiona Gilbert, Assistant Director & Social Media Officer

+Debbie Lawrence Treasurer

+Vacant L O H Officer

+Vacant

+Activities

+Officer

+Don Kenning Director

+Paul Phillips Head Road Captain

+Stewart Wallace Safety Officer Vacant Historian

+Adrian Batstone Secretary & Membership Officer

+Steve Price Webmaster

+#9081 Pete Eames New members Rep Vacant Rally Manager Communication & Information New (and existing) members often ask how they are kept up to date on rides, events and other club business We have the following information channels, but if you can't find what you are looking for please ask a fellow club member, or one of the committee.
+Website - www.newforesthog.co.uk New Forest Chapter #9081 - Facebook page New Forest HOG CAMP - New Forest Chapter members Facebook page, please ask a fellow member to invite you or just message the Membership Officer.
+During the riding season rides & events will be posted on HOG Camp and our Public page, Please check the Google calendar on our website for regular updates.
+At the moment, you will receive one newsletter per month.
 All new members will receive a welcome email containing the new members pack when they first join.

-The Events Calendar for 2023 will soon be on display on the notice board at SH-D.

-We have a guest policy so Non-members are welcome to attend a maximum of 3 rides/ events before they are required to become a member.
-(This includes partners of members.)

-Please make yourself known to one of the road captains on the day PRIOR to starting the ride.

-If you wish to enter the HOG® 365 Mileage Challenge, please see any committee member or Martin at Southampton Harley-Davidson

-BECOME A VOLUNTEER

-Get stuck in!
+The Events Calendar for 2025 will soon be on the website.
+Non-members are welcome to attend a maximum of 3 rides before they are required to become a member.
+Please make yourself known to one of the Road Captains on the day of your first ride, PRIOR to starting the ride.
+If you wish to enter the HOG® 365 Mileage Challenge, please see any committee member.
+BECOME A VOLUNTEER Get stuck in!